Close Modal

 About

-A cookbook of vegetable-forward recipes celebrating the beauty of freshly grown produce.
+For everyone who loves to garden or cook, this is a sensational cookbook celebrating the beauty of freshly grown produce.

 The Side Gardener is the story of how Rosie Daykin—a bestselling and award-winning cookbook author who also happens to garden a little on the side—turned a languishing patch of land beside her home into an informal working garden.